HydraCG/Specifications/.github/CONTRIBUTING.md

 1. Make sure there is an issue reported.
 If not, **report it first**.
 1. Create another PR to the [cookbook repository](https://github.com/HydraCG/gitbook).
-   * in tha PR show example snippets of relevant request/response payloads.
+   * in the PR show example snippets of relevant request/response payloads.
    * if possible, provide some discussion which will be the basis for documentation pages.
    * you may even want to show code snippets (pseudo-code is just fine) demonstrating the new or improved feature.
 2. The cookbook PR will be used to brainstorm the solution to the problem.